chef/automate/components/docs-chef-io/content/automate/ha_remove_single_node_from_cluster.md

 {{< note >}}

-- The flags like `opensearch-ips` and `postgresql-ips` are only applicable for the Chef Managed Database cluster
+- The flags like `opensearch-ip` and `postgresql-ip` are only applicable for the Chef Managed Database cluster

 {{< /note >}}